Salvaterra de Miño: Green spaces

-A Canuda Park is a 49-acre (20 h) urban park located in the southern part of town along the riverbank.
-In addition to a large children's playground, it includes a range of facilities such as a calisthenics circuit, an amphitheatre, a road safety circuit and a small botanical garden.
+A Canuda Park, the largest park in Galicia, covers 49 acre along the riverbank in the southern part of town.
+Besides a large children's playground, it includes a range of facilities such as a calisthenics circuit, an amphitheatre, a road safety circuit and a small botanical garden.
 Salvaterra also has a number of riverside hiking trails that follow the tributaries feeding into the Miño.

+Community centres

+Each parish has its own municipally owned community centre, known as a centro cultural, run by a local association.
+These centres host activities for residents and serve as polling stations during elections.